schurc01/comp20-schurch/mmap/README.md

 	used geolocation to display my location on the map, as well as return the students and characters locations using unique markers and infowindows.
 The sorted distances of the characters from me are listed in the infowindow of my unique cat marker, which you can see by clicking on my marker.
+A note, my gh-pages branch is many commits behind my master, and I'm having some trouble getting it up to date.
+I'm working on it!

 	2. I worked on this project alone